bekk/bekk-christmas/post/react/custom-hooks.md

 - **[useHooks.com](https://usehooks.com/)** – This website presents third-party Hooks every once in a while with simple but detailed examples.

-Still, it is a joyful task to go about creating your own Custom Hooks.
-Have for example a look at [how you can make setInterval declarative with Hooks](https://overreacted.io/making-setinterval-declarative-with-react-hooks/), or have a look at [what people already have done in other awesome react hook packages](https://github.com/rehooks/awesome-react-hooks#packages).
+Still, it is a joyful task to create your own Custom Hooks.
+For example, have a look at [how you can make setInterval declarative with Hooks](https://overreacted.io/making-setinterval-declarative-with-react-hooks/), or check out [what people already have done in other awesome react hook packages](https://github.com/rehooks/awesome-react-hooks#packages).

-And remember, by creating your very own Custom Hooks, you will automatically be just as cool and good looking as the *Redux* and *React Router Dom* npm packages, who have just recently created their own Custom Hooks to simplify their packages.
+And remember, by creating your very own Custom Hooks, you will automatically be just as cool and good looking as the *Redux* and *React Router Dom* npm packages, who have just recently created their own Custom Hooks to simplify their usage.
 Ho Ho Hoooooooks! 👊🎄